katemyoung/checkout/README.md

 # Checkout CL app

+## How to run and test this application

+### To run the linter (Standard)

+Run `bundle install` from the app's directory in the terminal to install the necessary gems.

+To lint the file, run `bundle exec standardrb`

 What we are looking for: functionality, efficiency, readability and tests.

 Use this test to demonstrate your understanding of Ruby, OO and TDD.